5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 ## 3. Side Quests

-**Nurturing Builder Culture**: At Namespace, we believe in a builder culture – a culture where innovation and experimentation are encouraged and rewarded.
+At Namespace, we believe in a builder culture – a culture where innovation and experimentation are encouraged and rewarded.
 While our core services and products are the foundation of our mission, we allocate 10-20% of our efforts to Side Quests.

 **Side Quests** are experimental, low-risk initiatives that complement a Namespace’s core objectives by exploring new opportunities, trends, or growth strategies.
 These projects are designed to test ideas quickly, drive engagement, and uncover insights or value that may not be immediately apparent through the main product focus.